taocpp/PEGTL/doc/Errors-and-Exceptions.md

 Inputs can throw other exceptions, for example `std::filesystem_error` when opening a file or stream-related exceptions while reading.
 Actions and custom rules can throw any exception type.

-The "do not consume" requirement in the local failure case **must** be strictly followed, though the library attempts to minimiza the use of `rewind_mode::optional` where it is not necessary.
+The "do not consume" requirement in the local failure case **must** be strictly followed, though the library attempts to minimize the use of `rewind_mode::optional` where it is not necessary.
 For example, some callers already have a rewind guard around a larger expression, and top-level parses usually do not need the input restored when the whole parse returns `false`.
 The details are controlled by the [`rewind_mode`](Rules-and-Grammars.md#rewind-guard) used by the parser and by rule implementations.